kushal238/ariamed/README.md

 ## Deployment

 The project is configured for easy deployment on Vercel, Netlify, or any static site host.
-Ensure environment variables are set in your deployment dashboard.
+Ensure environment variables are set in your deployment dashboard